npfernandes/ensemblify/README.md

 2. Navigate to where the FASPR source code is located:

     ```bash
-    cd src/ensemblify/third_party/FASPR-master/ # assuming this cloned repository is your current working directory
+    cd src/ensemblify/third_party/FASPR-master/ # assuming the cloned repository is your current working directory
     ```

     <!-- ```bash